Chorizite/DatReaderWriter/README.md

 ## Core Concepts

 ### DatCollection
 The `DatCollection` class is the main entry point if you want to work with the standard set of AC dat files.
-It manages `Portal`, `Cell`, `Local`, and `HighRes` databases together, allowing for cross-reference lookups (though explicit database access is recommended for specific types).
+It manages `Portal`, `Cell`, `Local`, and `HighRes` databases together, allowing for cross-reference lookups.

-### Individual Databases
-You can also open individual dat files using `PortalDatabase`, `CellDatabase`, etc. This gives you more granular control and is often preferred when you know exactly which file you are modifying.

 ## Basic Usage